 Politics has to a large extent developed within national contexts, and as a result ‘national identity’ is often partly equated with ‘national’ traditions in the field of political culture.
 For decades the focus was on the ‘unique’ characteristics of individual countries (such as the German Sonderweg, Great-Britain’s splendid isolation, ‘pillarisation’ in the Netherlands and American exceptionalism).
 Comparative analyses help to overcome this excessive focus on national uniqueness.

 Expertise in the field of national history reaches its full comparative potential if it also focuses on the connections between the different national cases.
 Political historians can utilize the concept of ‘cultural transfer’, referring to the adoption of foreign examples and the inspiration which they engender, for instance by analyzing how social movements, parties and parliaments adopt and adapt symbols, material objects and practices from abroad.
 Social scientific methods can be applied as well to understand these developments in a changing world.
 Looking beyond traditional geographical borders of national or even continental history can provide new ideas.

 If we want to understand the recent growth of populism in European democracies, it helps to look at Latin American politics, which has had its own brand of populism.
 We draw on sources from local and national contexts, but we ask questions that relate to the international, European and global level.
-This diversity is reflected in the research group’s title: Political Culture and National Identities, in the plural.
+This diversity is reflected in the research group’s title: Political Culture and National Identities 1750-present, in the plural.
 Leiden University offers an ideal environment for this approach due to the presence of experts on the history of politics in Europe and the Americas.